WisdomBits/overwatch/Starter-app README.md

-# Overwatch TS  Overwatch Thoughts
+# Overwatch TS Template Project Walkthrough - Watchly Thoughts 🚀

-A starter application to understand how Overwatch basic APIs work and start contributing.
+Welcome to the Overwatch TS template project!
+This is a comprehensive example that demonstrates how to build a real-time feedback wall application using Overwatch TS - a lightweight, TypeScript-first state management library for React.

 ## Table of Contents